vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab1-Technical_Requirements/02-Technical_Requirements.md

 We will be developing a bot using the latest .NET SDK (v4).
 In order to do local testing, we'll need to download the Bot Framework Emulator.

-##### Download the Bot Framework Emulator
+### Download the Bot Framework Emulator

 You can download the v4 Bot Framework Emulator for testing your bot locally.
 The instructions for the rest of the labs will assume you've downloaded the v4 Emulator.

-1. Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and downloading the most recent version of the emulator that has the tag "4.5.1" or higher (select the "windows-setup.exe" file, if you are using windows).
+1. Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and downloading the most recent version of the emulator that has the tag "4.5.1" or higher (select the "*-windows-setup.exe" file, if you are using windows).

-> **Note** The emulator installs to `"C:\Users\_your-username\AppData\Local\Programs\@bfemulatormain\Bot Framework Emulator.exe"`, but you can gain access to it through the start menu.
+> **Note** The emulator installs to `"C:\Users\_your-username\AppData\Local\Programs\@bfemulatormain\Bot Framework Emulator.exe"`, but you can gain access to it through the start menu by searching for **bot framework**.

 ## Credits